 - The minimum eligibility requirement is a Bachelor’s degree.
-While it is recommended that one opt for a bachelor’s degree in history or related fields, there is no specific field requirement.
-What is important you choose a field which is material to the kind of museum you plan to work.
-For instance, if you plan on becoming an art museum curator, you may consider pursuing a Bachelor’s in history or fine arts; if you wish to become a historical museum curator, then a course in anthropology can be considered, etc. There are a number of areas that can be considered, but much of the decision is depended upon the kind of work you are most willing to do.
+While it is recommended that one opt for a bachelor’s degree in history or related fields, there is no specific field requirements.
+What is important you choose a field which is material to the kind of museum that you plan to work.
+For instance, if you plan on becoming an art gallery curator, you may consider pursuing a Bachelor’s in history or fine arts; if you wish to become a historical museum curator, then a course in anthropology can be considered, etc. There are a number of areas that can be considered, but much of the decision is dependent upon the kind of work you are most willing to do.

 - Take a step further and pursue a Master’s course: a master’s course will help you attain in-depth knowledge in the field of study.
 There are a number of specializations one can opt for such as Native American history, Medieval India, or ancient Chinese art.
 A Master’s degree will offer a competitive advantage over other applicants for a job.